oracle-livelabs/em-omc/enterprise-manager/emcc/intro/intro-dblm-update-compliance.md

 # Introduction
 ## About this Workshop

-This workshop provides a fully configured and functional Oracle Enterprise Manager environment configured to run predefined use cases against multiple Oracle Database targets:
+The Database Configuration and Compliance Management is a fully functional Oracle Enterprise Manager environment configured to run predefined use cases against multiple Oracle Database targets:
-- The VM for this workshop comes preinstalled with Enterprise Manager 13.5 and Oracle Database targets - 18.8, 19.17, 19.18 and 19.23
+- This Workshop VM comes preinstalled with Enterprise Manager 13.5 and Oracle Database targets - 18.8, 19.17, 19.18 and 19.23
-- The environment deploys and starts up automatically in ~20 minutes
+- It's easy and quick to deploy with everything starting automatically in under 20 minutes
-- In this workshop, you will experience using the Fleet UI to patch multiple Oracle targets using the Oracle Enterprise Manager.
-This new UI was introduced in Enterprise Manager 13.5 RU1

 *Estimated Time:* 60 minutes

 ## About Oracle Enterprise Manager
-Oracle Enterprise Manager is Oracle’s on-premises management platform that provides a single dashboard to manage all of your Oracle deployments, in your data center or in the cloud.
+Oracle Enterprise Manager is Oracle’s on-premise management platform that provides a single dashboard to manage all of your Oracle deployments, in your data center or in the cloud.
 Through deep integration with Oracle’s product stack, it provides market-leading management and automation support for Oracle applications, databases, middleware, hardware, and engineered systems

 Join Oracle's ***Wim Coekaerts***, *senior vice president of software development*, as he describes key innovations delivered in Oracle Enterprise Manager to help customers easily migrate their databases to the cloud and simplify management of hybrid IT environments